IT Ministry To Notify Right Of Way Policy Soon - UrduPoint

 Federal Minister for IT and Telecommunication Syed Amin Ul Haque has said that the Right of Way Policy will play important role for the completion of Digital Pakistan Vision.

-He termed the approval of Right of Way Policy by Federal cabinet as historical success of Ministry of IT & Telecom.
+He termed the approval of Right of Way Policy by Federal cabinet as historical success of Ministry of IT and Telecom.

 He said that no government in the past gave any importance to Right of Way Policy.